Open Access Scholarly Journal Collection

 The Kansas State University Libraries hosts and publishes peer-reviewed, fully open access journals.
 Our support focuses on projects with direct links to Kansas State University through its faculty, students, programs, centers, or institutes.
 As a service to the research community, the Libraries' commitment to true open access to scholarly information extends to authors.
 This means that there are no article or submission charges for journals hosted or published in New Prairie Press.

 Do I have to be a faculty or staff member at KSU to host a journal on New Prairie Press?

 Yes.
-There must be a current faculty or staff member making the application for the journal and serving on the editorial board.
+There must be a current faculty or staff member making the application for the journal and serving on the editorial or advisory board.
 If the faculty member retires or relocates, the journal may stay on New Prairie Press for continuity.

 What does it mean to publish an open access journal?